PoLAr-MAE

 Abstract

 Effective self-supervised learning (SSL) techniques have been key to unlocking large datasets for representation learning.
-While many promising methods have been developed using online corpora and captioned photographs, their application to scientific domains, where data encodes highly specialized knowledge, remains in its early stages.
+While many promising methods have been developed using online corpora and captioned photographs, their application to scientific domains, where data encodes highly specialized knowledge, remains a challenge.

 Truth